 I have often wondered if the recent rise in the incidence of gluten sensitivity in the Western world—four times more common today than it was 50 years ago—may be due to our increased use of refined wheat in the form of white flour and white flour products.
 White flour has a higher gluten content than its whole-wheat counterpart.
 Combine that with the fact that we eat higher quantities of food than ever before, and you have a recipe for problems.

 It's the gluten that gives white bread and other baked goods their light structure (Whole grains have gluten too, of course, but just not as much.)
-The reason I mention this here is because, even if we are not gluten sensitive, we could probably all benefit from (1) limiting or avoiding baked goods made from white flour, (2) including more gluten-free grains such as amaranth, quinoa and rice in our diets, and (3) eating more fresh fruits, vegetables, nuts and seeds, not to mention lean meats and dairy products, which are naturally gluten-free (unless they have been adulterated in some way) and (4)cutting down on the total quantity of food we eat on a daily basis.
+The reason I mention this here is because, even if we are not gluten sensitive, we could probably all benefit from (1) limiting or avoiding baked goods made from white flour, (2) including more gluten-free grains such as amaranth, quinoa and rice in our diets, (3) eating more fresh fruits, vegetables, nuts and seeds, not to mention lean meats and dairy products, which are naturally gluten-free (unless they have been adulterated in some way) and (4)cutting down on the total quantity of food we eat on a daily basis.

 Here is a chart that shows the most common grains that have gluten and those that are gluten-free.